 College affordability is an essential consideration when making the college list.
-We help families understand the difference between a college’s net price and sticker price and explain the basics of financial and merit aid.
+I help families understand the difference between a college’s net price and sticker price and explain the basics of financial and merit aid.

 Pulling it all together — without stress or nagging.

-We also advise students on how to present their activities so that they are more than just a list of clubs, sports or volunteer hours, but demonstrate impact and leadership.
+I also advise students on how to present their activities so that they are more than just a list of clubs, sports or volunteer hours, but demonstrate impact and leadership.

-We help students meet deadlines, stay on track and monitor progress using an online planning platform that provides a common point of access to manage communications, to do lists, college research, application materials and more.
+I help students meet deadlines, stay on track and monitor progress using an online planning platform that provides a common point of access to manage communications, to do lists, college research, application materials and more.

 The awards letters have arrived.
 How do you decide?
 We will be your “touchstone.”
-We provide guidance to help you review and compare admissions offers and financial aid packages and how to handle waitlist or deferral notifications.
+I provide guidance to help you review and compare admissions offers and financial aid packages and how to handle waitlist or deferral notifications.

-We are committed to your teen’s success and provide transition support and mentoring during the first year of college.
+I am committed to your teen’s success and provide transition support and mentoring during the first year of college.